mikro-orm/mikro-orm/docs/docs/migrations.md

 > This is optional and only needed for the specific use case, when both entities and schema already exist.

-If we want to start using migrations, and we already have the schema generated, we can do so by creating so called initial migration:
+If you want to start using migrations, and you already have the schema generated, you can do so by creating so called initial migration:

 > Initial migration can be created only if there are no migrations previously generated or executed.